-I found these at my local Home Goods!
+The last little stop on the front porch is my rocking chairs which I always have pillows in, but we will occasionally take a blanket out with us on cooler mornings with our cup of coffee.
+Not that we have had too many of those yet, but I still wanted to share these magnificent throws.I found these at my local Home Goods!
 Now, I know that my local Target store has been carrying the Magnolia home collection, but that was my first time seeing her collection at Home Goods and for such amazing prices.
 I just want to say, the quality is everything you would expect it to be and they are amazing!This cute bucket below is another example of some of the Magnolia Home pieces that I recently found at my local Home Goods, on my most recent shopping trip.
 Also, you can also see my fall garland draped across the mantle.
-Again sticking with the verdigris color palette I have mixed green moss, pinecones and fiery orange leaves.
+Again sticking with the verdigris color palette I have mixed green moss, pine cones and fiery orange leaves.
 While it is yet another unexpected combination of flora and fauna, it still creates a warm inviting feeling of a fall home.
 This year I also decided to keep it pretty simple for the fall, so I can layer my Halloween decor in over the top of it in October.
 So I have a garland and few wheat sprigs that I changed out here and there, maybe adding in a few sticks or leaves, but all in all we kept it simple.
 Another great tips is you can use branches from your yard, as seen in my Tribute to The Birds Tablescape.
 Just spray them with a bug spray and leave them in your garage for a week, then hit them with a fun metallic spray paint.The dining room is where I went all in.
 I guess you could say, I really wanted to create a memorable table to rival last year’s Fall Table 3 Ways with all that beautiful milk glass and those autumn hydrangeas.This year I even repurposed those very same Autumn Hydrangea , which were already dried, as seen in the post from last year.
 However, this year I added a little bling to the party of course with our theme color of copper.
-By just adding a hint of spray paint to the petals as you can see below, I think the effect is truly beautiful and absolutely one of a kind.This is such a simple way to grow and even reuse your own homegrown florals for holiday decor, in fact they would be beautiful for all kinds of holidays.
+By just adding a hint of spray paint to the petals as you can see below, I think the effect is truly beautiful and absolutely one of a kind.This is such a simple way to grow and even reuse your own homegrown flowers for holiday decor, in fact they would be beautiful for all kinds of holidays.
 You could paint them any color, maybe gold for Christmas or Thanksgiving, maybe giving them some pep and go pink, purple or even tie dyed for Easter, the possibilities are truly endless.Plus, they really do look so nice with my DIY Lucky Penny table runner, which is the true star of the Verdigris Patina show this fall.
 Yes you heard me correctly, the table runner is constructed of copper colored and verdigris pennies.
-Talk about saving your pennies…….LOL.
+Talk about saving your pennies, LOL.
 I just love it when I coin a phrase!I gotta say, I fell in love with the penny idea long ago prior to any coin shortage, when Pinterest first started and people were doing floors and tables and everything with pennies.
 I have always wanted to a penny project, so when I was inspired to do a Verdigris Patina fall color theme, I knew pennies had be involved somehow.Verdigris is a bright bluish-green encrustation formed on copper by atmospheric oxidation, while patina is a green or brown film on the surface of bronze or similar metals, produced by oxidation over a long period of time.
 Pennies have this happen naturally, over a period of time, and you can also create several patina colors to make the lovely mosaic patterns seen here.
 I have also be posted a complete DIY on how to create your own Lucky Penny Runner here on the blog.
 (Please note that this project was done way before the national coin shortage and all the coins were returned back to the system via my local coin star.)I really loved the overall effect and how this runner tied in with the fantastic Large Copper Flower Pots I was able to find at William Sonoma.
 I think that these copper flower pots are absolutely gorgeous and I can see myself using them for so many things in the future, so for me they were a real investment piece.The large silk winter kale heads are kind of an inside joke for me and my husband.
 Since recently we discovered that I have a kale intolerance.
 Do you even know how hard it is to find a bag of salad these days without kale in it?
 Yeah, super food, not for for me, I love it and it kills me, slowly from the inside out.
 So silk is the only way I can have kale in my home now, sad but true.Again you might recognize the little pumpkins on the table from last year again seen in the post Recycle Your Pumpkins, with a little help from my friend copper spray paint, they are now good to go for this years Lucky Penny table.
 I decide to leave the the majority of green, white and taupe pumpkins from last year the same, since they worked with the Verdigris Patina theme.

-Sometimes it is just having the unexpected touches of fall, like these fun Gremlin gourds and Pokemon pumpkins in the kitchen.
+Just to dress up the farmhouse rustic white chargers I added a few of the more unique pennies we found during the separation process as a boarder to the edge.
+The nice part about using hot glue, you can add them on this season and literally pop them off next season, I mean seriously talk about saving your pennies, am I right?So, check out the funny little kitty cat penny we found in one of the bank rolls.
+Can you guess who’s place setting that might belong too?
+Yes of it is my place setting, I believe we should do nice things for ourselves that make us smile, even if no else notices.Sometimes it is just having the unexpected touches of fall, like these fun Gremlin gourds and Pokemon pumpkins in the kitchen.
 The green and black tones in no way feel like a traditional fall, but when used in a grouping as we have clustered them on the kitchen counter you are still creating a fall setting.I have also added a few more fall leaves in a few of our outdoor areas like the sleeping porch and the outdoor fireplace.
 Just to add a few more touches and hints of fall since the leaves are not yet turning and everything is still very green here.
 I hope you have enjoyed this years Fall Home Tour, please check back next week for the full DIY tutorial on how to make your own DIY Lucky Penny Table Runner and the full details on the Lucky Penny Tablescape.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS